cablemp5/mc-server-status/README.md

 1. Choose the server you want to add the bot to
 2. Grant the bot the permissions it requests
 3. Complete the Captcha
 4. Boom!
 The bot should now be in your server and ready to use!
+(The bot is currently not up)

 # Usage